attwoodn/cpp-expression-tree/README.md

 ### Running the Unit Tests

 After cloning and compiling the project, navigate to the build directory that was created.
 Enable the `BUILD_TESTING` CMake flag if it is not already enabled.
-Finally, run:
+My preferred tool for setting CMake flags via the command line is `ccmake`.
+Simply run `ccmake ..` in the build directory to get a command line UI for modifying CMake project flags.
+There, you can enable or disable the `BUILD_TESTING` flag, or set the build type from Release to Debug.

+With the `BUILD_TESTING` flag enabled, run the following command in the build directory:

 ```
 ctest .